DavidRamosSal/kitty-sessionizer/README.md

 watcher sessionizer/watcher.py
 ```

-**Note:** A json file contaning a serialized version of the OS Window state will be stored at the kitty configuration folder (eg. `.config/kitty/state.json`)
+**Note:** A json file containing a serialized version of the OS Window state will be stored at the kitty configuration folder (eg. `.config/kitty/state.json`).
+Back up your state as I am yet to implement good measures for dealing with state corruption.

 ## Limitations
 - It only works locally.